-For that, you have two options and both are nothing more than workarounds.
-They may or may not be satisfactory for you.
-Unfortunately, at this time, it’s all you can do, so let’s take a look.
+To change this, you have two options.
+Unfortunately, both are nothing more than workarounds which may or may not be satisfactory for you.
+At this time, it’s all you can do, so let’s take a look.

 Image Credit: Shutterstock